 Also, while in Arizona, we’ll need to find clothes to wear to Karen and Rich’s wedding.
 Soon, I’ll check with her to see what type of clothing she suggests, so we’ll blend in.
 Whatever we buy, we’ll keep for the formal nights on many upcoming cruises over the next few years.

 At this time, Tom doesn’t own a blazer, suit, or sports coat.
 Those are heavy items to pack in our bags.
 Plus, I’ll need appropriate shoes and a small handbag.
-I am not opposed to shopping at discount shoe and clothing stores, such as DSW or TJ Maxx, where I’ve often found great options at reasonable prices.
+I am not opposed to shopping at the discount shoe and clothing stores, such as DSW or TJ Maxx, where I’ve often found great options at reasonable prices.

 Well, I can’t worry about that now when I need to think about packing and preparing to clear out of this house entirely, not an easy task after being here for over nine months.
 As always, we’ll get it all done and certainly be ready to go when the time comes.